ebks/astrocomputing/chapter-06.md

 **6.7.6 Extragalactic: Galaxy Detection and Flux Measurement** Detecting and measuring the properties of faint, extended galaxies in deep field images is a core task in extragalactic astronomy.
 Unlike stars, galaxies have diverse morphologies and extended profiles, requiring detection algorithms sensitive to low surface brightness features and photometric methods appropriate for extended sources.
 This example simulates detecting galaxies using `photutils.segmentation.detect_sources` (often effective for extended objects) after background subtraction, and then measuring their total flux using elliptical apertures derived from basic morphological parameters (like semi-major/minor axes and orientation) calculated by `photutils.segmentation.SourceCatalog`.

-The introductory paragraph should highlight the importance of detecting faint galaxies in deep surveys for cosmology and galaxy evolution studies.
-Mention the challenge posed by their extended and diverse morphologies compared to stars.
-State the goal: detect galaxies using segmentation and measure their flux using elliptical apertures matched to their shape, employing `photutils`.

 ```python
 import numpy as np
 from astropy.io import fits